NEW RENAISSANCE

 VISION

-The world’s most powerful organizations—multi-trillion-dollar technology companies—continue to promise utopia, but seemingly exist primarily to capture and monetize our precious attention.
+The world’s most powerful organizations—multi-trillion-dollar technology companies—continue to promise utopia, but seem to exist primarily to capture and monetize our precious attention.
 We all know this, of course, but we can’t seem to break the trance.

 The Scottish scientist and writer Iain McGilchrist has put his finger on the fundamental problem.
-In his magisterial books, The Master and His Emissary and The Matter With Things, as well as in his many public conversations, McGilchrist details how society has become captured, individually and collectively, by a way of thinking and seeing that is dominated by the left hemisphere of the brain.
-The area of our brain that is supposed to serve a specialized function (to dissect, analyze, grasp and control) has usurped and eclipsed the critical role of the right hemisphere (the more insightful, wise, creative and holistically oriented area of the brain).
+In his landmark books, The Master and His Emissary and The Matter With Things, as well as in his many public conversations, McGilchrist details how we have become captured, individually and collectively, by a way of thinking and seeing that is dominated by the left hemisphere of the brain.
+Essentially, the part of our brain that is supposed to serve a specialized function (to dissect, analyze, grasp and control) has usurped and eclipsed the critical role of the right hemisphere (the more insightful, wise, creative and holistically oriented area of the brain).
 As a result, we are suffering epidemics of mental illness, loneliness, addiction and polarization.

 We find ourselves very far from this kind of balance today.
 We live in a left-hemisphere dominated world.

 It’s time for a New Renaissance.
 And there is hope.
-A new wave of thinkers, artists, religious teachers and scholars is on the rise, offering persuasive and inspiring alternatives to the reductionist materialist story and worldview that has prevailed in the modern age.
+A new wave of thinkers, artists, religious teachers and scholars is on the rise, offering persuasive and inspiring alternatives to the reductionist-materialist worldview that has prevailed in the modern age.

 New Renaissance is a nexus for leaders from various disciplines and faiths to learn from one another, mutually explore big ideas and tackle complex challenges together, in hopes of nurturing a cultural rebirth.
-We are particularly interested in exploring the foundational questions of existence, including the nature of consciousness, values, and meaning and how the answers to these questions can transform how we encounter the world and each other.
+We are particularly interested in exploring the foundational questions of existence, including the nature of consciousness, values, and meaning.
+We believe answers to these questions can transform how we encounter the world and how we encounter each other.

 GUIDING PRINCIPLES